mskilab-org/Flow/README.md

            13 100

-   Finally, let's run 5 more of these jobs, but now on the cluster / compute farm.
+   Finally, let's run 5 more of these jobs, but now on the cluster.
 On this system, I only have SGE / UGER, so I will use `qrun()`.
-(If I had LSF installed, I would use brun() instead)
+(If I had LSF installed, I would use `brun()` instead)

        > qrun(jobs[14:18])